linhandev/labelx/README.md

 ### Command Line Arguments
 - `--output` specifies the location that annotations will be written to.
 If the location ends with .json, a single annotation will be written to this file.
 Only one image can be annotated if a location is specified with .json.
 If the location does not end with .json, the program will assume it is a directory.
 Annotations will be stored in this directory with a name that corresponds to the image that the annotation was made on.
-- The first time you run labelme, it will create a config file in `~/.labelmerc`.
-You can edit this file and the changes will be applied the next time that you launch labelme.
+- The first time you run labelx, it will create a config file in `~/.labelxrc`.
+You can edit this file and the changes will be applied the next time that you launch labelx.
 If you would prefer to use a config file from another location, you can specify this file with the `--config` flag.
 - Without the `--nosortlabels` flag, the program will list labels in alphabetical order.
 When the program is run with this flag, it will display labels in the order that they are provided.
 - Flags are assigned to an entire image.
 [Example](examples/classification)
 - Labels are assigned to a single polygon.
 [Example](examples/bbox_detection)